AmirrezaJaberi/FIREAC/README.md

 ---

-[FIREAC](https://github.com/AmirrezaJaberi/FIREAC/) is the best free FiveM anti-cheat created by Amirreza Jaberi for you, FiveM server owners, and developers.
-This anti-cheat is designed to help you eliminate cheaters and ensure a fair gaming experience for your players.

----

 ### Advertisement

 [Fiveguard.net](https://fiveguard.net/) is best paid FiveM Anticheat providing unique features such as Anti Aimbot, Objects-AI detection, Cheats-AI detection, Safe-Events and many more.
 This product is developed to eliminate cheats and at the same time provide smooth gaming experience!